utahta/trans.nvim/README.md

 You must first set up authentication by creating a API Key or service account of GCP.

-Then you need to install the [go](https://golang.org/dl/) of version 1.11 or more.
+Then you need to install the [Go](https://golang.org/dl/) of version 1.11 or more.

 ### Using API Key

 The API Key documentation can be found [here](https://cloud.google.com/translate/docs/auth#using_an_api_key).

-Set the environment variable `TRANS_API_KEY` to the API Key.
+Please set the environment variable `TRANS_API_KEY` to the API Key.

-### Using Service Account
+### Or Using Service Account

 The service account documentation can be found [here](https://cloud.google.com/iam/docs/creating-managing-service-accounts).

-Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the file path of the JSON file that contains your service account key.
+Please set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the file path of the JSON file that contains your service account key.

 ## Note